lubiluk/skill-transfer/Readme.md

 ### The Process

-The whole process begins with *KnowledgeManager* reading a task and setup YAML files.
+The whole process begins with *KnowledgeManager* reading task and setup YAML files.
 It decides what visual features are missing from the description and asks *FeatureDetector* for them.
 Once the specs are ready *TaskExecutive* asks for them and the moiton sequence begins.
 *KnowledgeManager* provides individual motion specs to the *TaskExecutive* previously combining them with appropriate motion template.
 Such prepared motion phase file is then sent to *ConstraintController* for execution.
 While that happens *TaskExecutive* observes